Skills-Based Hiring: The Ultimate Guide for 2026

-For decades, the resume has been the cornerstone of recruiting.
-We scan for prestigious universities, big-name companies, and years of experience.
+For decades, we've worshipped at the altar of the resume.
+We scan for prestigious universities and big-name companies.
 But this model is fundamentally broken.
 It favors pedigree over proficiency, introduces bias, and often fails to predict on-the-job success.
-It's time for a paradigm shift: skills-based hiring.

 What is Skills-Based Hiring?